Integrating The SSL Store Certificate Authority with PAM360

 - Now, click Save to save your DNS account details.
 The saved DNS details will be listed under Manage >> DNS.

-If the end server in which you're deploying the challenge file is a Windows machine, follow the below steps to install the Windows agent:
+If the end server in which you are deploying the challenge file is a Windows resource, install the SSL agent using the steps mentioned here.

 - In email based domain control validation, the certificate authority sends a verification email to the approver email ID specified when placing the certificate order.